Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/options.rst

    Texture Types

-Choose the type of texture that is used for the current texture datablock.
+Choose the type of texture that is used for the current texture data-block.

 - :doc:`Procedural Textures </render/blender_render/textures/types/procedural/introduction>`